 B.S.
 Biological Sciences, Minor in Chemistry, Georgia State University, 2005

 My research interests include bioarchaeology, osteology, human evolution, dental microwear analysis, stable isotope analysis, and dental histology.
 I am particularly interested in how humans have evolved and adapted as a consequence of their environment, and how one's life history influences infectious disease susceptibility.
-My dissertation project will elucidate how early childhood stress and diet influences infectious disease mortality.
-My dissertation project will analyze cholera victims from 19th century Italy from two sites: Benabbio, a small medieval Tuscan castle in which 46 cholera victims from the 1855 cholera epidemic, and Camposanto vecchio, a cemetery in Alia, Sicily in which approximately 300 cholera victims were buried from the 1837 cholera epidemic.
-I plan to compare these cholera collections and contemporaneous non-cholera skeletal collections using paleopathological assessments, stature estimation, dental histology, and stable carbon and nitrogen isotope ratio analysis.
+My dissertation project analyzes the interaction between early childhood stress and diet influences infectious disease mortality.
+My project examines cholera victims from 19th century Italy from two sites: Benabbio, a small medieval Tuscan castle in which 46 cholera victims from the 1855 cholera epidemic, and Camposanto Vecchio, a cemetery in Alia, Sicily in which approximately 300 cholera victims were buried from the 1837 cholera epidemic.
+I compare these cholera collections to contemporaneous non-cholera skeletal collections using paleopathological assessments, stature estimation, dental histology, and stable carbon and nitrogen isotope ratio analysis.

 National Science Foundation Doctoral Dissertation Research Improvement Grant, “A developmental origin of infectious disease?
 Applying bioarchaeological methods and theory to investigate the influence of early childhood stressors on infectious disease mortality”.
 National Science Foundation. $23,307

 Zahid A, Kyle B, Lonoce N, Smith A, Vassalo S, Fabbri PF, and LJ Reitsema.
-In Press.
+2017.
 Analysis of growth disruptions in two burial populations in the Greek colony of Himera.
 Conference: American Association of Physical Anthropologists 86th Annual Meeting.
 Location: New Orleans, LA.
 Date: APR 19 – 22, 2017.

 Smith, A, Li X, and LJ Reitsema.
 2016.
 Vertebral wedging: a potential tool for the determination of parity in archaeological samples?.
 Conference: Society for American Archaeology 81st Annual Meeting Conference.
 Location: Orlando, FL.